Gandi/gandi.cli/gandicli.man.rst

 *  certificate resend-dcv  Resend the DCV mail for a pending certificate.
 *  certificate update      Update a certificate CSR.
 *  config                  Configure default values.
+*  contact create          Create a new contact in interactive mode.
 *  datacenters             List available datacenters.
 *  deploy                  Deploy code on a remote vhost.
 *  disk attach             Attach a disk to a vm.